miekoyao/history-of-insulin-project/index.md

 # History of Insulin: An Interactive Exhibit

-This is a capstone design project for University of Toronto CSC490 course: Interactive Experiences with Physical Computing, working in collaboration with Mace Rothenberg from the [Museum of Medicine and Biomedical Discovery](https://mmbd.org/).
+This is a capstone design project for the University of Toronto CSC490 course: Interactive Experiences with Physical Computing.
+Our team is comprised of Cole Wiltse, Mieko Yao, Tian Sirchich, and Yunling Zhang.
+For this project, we are working in collaboration with Dr. Paul Dietz, and Dr. Mace Rothenberg from the [Museum of Medicine and Biomedical Discovery](https://mmbd.org/).

 Utilizing hardware, software, and design skills, we have created an educational exhibit on the discovery of insulin by Frederick Banting and Charles Best in 1921.

 {% include section.html %}